 This government wants you to believe that people seeking asylum and their legal representatives are playing the system

-The New Plan seeks to introduce a ‘Good Faith’ requirement which obliges people seeking asylum, and their representatives to ‘act in good faith’ at all times.
+The anti-refugee bill seeks to introduce a ‘Good Faith’ requirement which obliges people seeking asylum, and their representatives to ‘act in good faith’ at all times.
 It’s not really clear what this means but can be summarised as bringing all information forward as soon as possible, telling the truth and leaving the UK when the claim is refused.
 Failure to do so will impact on whether the individual’s claim or testimony can be believed by either the Government or the courts.

 There is nothing new in this proposal: legal representatives are bound by a stringent code of conduct and the claimant’s behaviour can already be taken into consideration as part of the credibility assessment.